cpichard/usdtweak/README.md

     git checkout develop
     mkdir build
     cd build
-    cmake -Dpxr_DIR=/installs/usd-22.05 ..
+    cmake -Dpxr_DIR=/path/to/usd-22.05 ..
     make

+If you have USD >= 22.08 compiled with MaterialX, cmake becomes:

+    cmake -Dpxr_DIR=/path/to/usd-22.08 -DMaterialX_DIR=/path/to/usd-22.08/lib/cmake/MaterialX ..

 ### Compiling on MacOs

-It compiles on MacOs Catalina.
-The viewport doesn't work as the required OpenGL version is not supported, but the layer editor does.
+It compiles on MacOS Mojave.
+The viewport is now enabled for versions of USD superior or equal to 22.08, otherwise it is deactivated because of the OpenGL version not supported on MacOS;

     git clone https://github.com/cpichard/usdtweak
     cd usdtweak
     git checkout develop
     mkdir build
     cd build
-    cmake -Dpxr_DIR=/installs/usd-22.05 ..
+    cmake -Dpxr_DIR=/path/to/usd-22.05 ..
     make

+If you have USD >= 22.08 compiled with MaterialX, cmake becomes:

+    cmake -Dpxr_DIR=/path/to/usd-22.08 -DMaterialX_DIR=/path/to/usd-22.08/lib/cmake/MaterialX ..

 ### Compiling on Windows